 ELTS collaborates with governmental, non-profit, and private organizations to provide teachers of English and their learners with highly effective, engaging instructional materials, training, and support.

-In 2016, ELTS partnered with Seattle-based tech company Blue Canoe Learning to develop game-based pronunciation learning apps based on the Color Vowel System.
-The project incorporates voice recognition and machine learning to provide players with real-time feedback on their English pronunciation.
+In 2016, ELTS partnered with Seattle-based tech company Blue Canoe to develop game-based pronunciation learning apps based on the Color Vowel System.
+The award-winning Blue Canoe mobile app uses speech recognition and machine learning to provide players with real-time feedback on their English pronunciation.
 The educational philosophy behind the app centers on word and phrase stress as the primary element of comprehensible speech and effective second language listening in English.

 The U.S. Department of State’s Office of English Language Programs maintains a long-term copyright licensing agreement to make The Color Vowel™ Chart accessible to teachers world-wide.

 English teachers outside the U.S. can request full-color posters of The Color Vowel Chart through their Regional English Language Officer via U.S. embassies and consulates.
 This laminated poster comes with detailed instructional notes on the back side.
 As of January 2016, over 7,000 posters of the Color Vowel Chart had been distributed to English teachers around the world.

 To further support English language teachers in their effective use of the Color Vowel™ Chart, ELTS delivered a live 70-minute webinar to over 1,600 participants through the Office of English Language Programs.